johannesjo/generator-modular-angular/README.md

 // command launched when using the --openInEditor flag.
 The command
 // looks like this <%= editorCommand %> file-created1.ext file-created2.ext etc.
 editorCommand: 'idea',

+// default style of path names, e.g. for dasherize:
+// yo moda:c MyRoute
+// => my-route-c.js
+pathOutputStyle: 'dasherize',

+// if ui router is enabled or not.
+If you want to enable this option,
+// make sure you also have dirs.routes and routesFile defined
+uiRouter: false,

+// the file where the states get injected
+routesFile: './app/scripts/_routes.js',

 // file extensions used.
 At the moment there are only templates
 // available for those specified per default.
 So don't change them